spessasus/sf2-rmidi-specification/README.md

 - **ASCII**: American Standard Code for Information Interchange, a character encoding standard for electronic communication.

 ## Extension
 The file extension is `.rmi`, and the MIME type is `audio/rmid`.
+Optionally the extension might be `.sfmi` to help distinguish between the older RMIDI format.
-The file type should be referred to as `MIDI with embedded SF2` or `Embedded MIDI`.
+The file type should be referred to as `MIDI with embedded SF2`, `Embedded MIDI` or `SF2 RMIDI`.

 ## RIFF Chunk
 The RMIDI format uses RIFF chunks to structure the data.